Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Cameron Highlands Golden Hills Weekend Night Market On A Rainy Day – Photo by Travelswithsun

-The stalls sell anything from winter wear, vegetables, fruit, tea, honey, plants and toys.
+There are stalls selling similar items like winter wear, vegetables, fruit, tea, honey, plants, and toys.
 As well as other knick-knacks.

 Travellers Bar in Cameron Highlands – photo credits to navin_219 (Instagram)